byte55/ltcrabbit-status-chrome-addon/readme.md

 You like this addon?
-Just done to my LTC Account: Lgz2mD58KDy7ZRYnfkRGt6AFeKbED9ZEQs
+Just donate to my LTC Account: Lgz2mD58KDy7ZRYnfkRGt6AFeKbED9ZEQs

 Install
 ==========